 NKJ Matthew 5:17-20 Do not think that I came to destroy the Law or the Prophets.
 I did not come to destroy but to fulfill.
 18 For assuredly, I say to you, till heaven and earth pass away, one jot or one tittle will by no means pass from the law till all is fulfilled.
 19 Whoever therefore breaks one of the least of these commandments, and teaches men so, shall be called least in the kingdom of heaven; but whoever does and teaches them, he shall be called great in the kingdom of heaven.
 20 For I say to you, that unless your righteousness exceeds the righteousness of the scribes and Pharisees, you will by no means enter the kingdom of heaven.

 But, like the scribes and the Pharisees, don’t we all have the tendency to minimize or distort the standard for righteousness found in God’s Word?
 In fact, doesn’t Jesus assume we will have such struggles when He warns us against these very tendencies?
 This is also undoubtedly why He prefaced this particular teaching with an emphasis on constant prayer (vss.
 7-11), for it is only through prayer that we can find the strength from God that we need to live as we should.
 And, as we prayerfully consider in the light of Scripture the supposed parallels to Jesus’ teaching so often cited by advocates of “religious tolerance,” we find that they are the same kind of attempts to minimize or distort God’s true standard of righteousness.
-Thus they actually fall short of the true teaching of our Lord Jesus.
+Thus, they actually fall short of the true teaching of our Lord Jesus.
+They fail in comparison.